Board-Folk/CPC464-2MINI/README.md

 * There was a Mini-ITX version completed which included the disk interface (basically like a 6128), based on the pre-v5 boards in the Archive folder.
 * As with original Amstrad CPCs of this generation, if you use the often more common A version AY-3-891x chip, e.g. AY-3-8910A you will need the SIP9 10K pullup resistor NR1 or your keyboard and joystick will not work correctly.
 * All BOMs for now are just automatically generated iBOMs which only reflect the accuracy of the Kicad project they're from so be cautious.
+* No, there's no HDMI port any of those other why didn't you things, feel free to add.

 ## Expansions

 Expansion boards will be added over time.
 I'll try to place a big note in each readme which boards have not been tested.
-You'll probably want the Edge Connector, MINIDDI and PS/2 interfaces.
+You'll probably want the Edge Connector, MINIDDI and PS/2 interfaces, but also check out the expansions folder.

 Internal expansion boards stack vertically over a 2x25 pin header.
 Be warned, the rows for this are inverted from common secondary 6128 expansion cards that may already exist, though they typically need expansion adapter boards anyway for which there is one for this board.
 As things are at the moment each expansion card presents two headers for this to allow more options for stacking if you can't find the right socket/headers to stack directly.
 The primary expansions are: